 Please link a personal or professional website you would like us to include in our online contributors list

 Is there anyone else who should be given credit for this ritual?
-If so, please use this box to provide the information above for each additional person (Name, religious/spiritual affiliations if applicable, location, website, and a short bio)
+If so, please use this box to provide the information above for each additional person.

-Please provide the story of how this ritual came of be and how you use it in your life or community.
-We may publish select stories that accompany some of the rituals in the book.
-Note: because this may become public information, please do NOT use any personal or identifying information, and use pseudonyms where appropriate.
+We may choose to publish select stories to accompany some of the rituals in the book.
+Note: because this may become public information, please do NOT use any personal or identifying information for anyone but yourself and use pseudonyms where appropriate.
 If you are in doubt about whether to share a story, please obtain written permission from any individuals involved, even if you are changing their names.

 Select all that apply